RocketCommunicationsInc/astro-uxds/_content/components/sign-in.md

 This is the most basic sign in workflow, wherein the user identifies and authenticates from the same screen using an ID and passcode.
 1. Sign in with Common Access Card (CAC)
 This sign in requires additional authentication via a CAC reader and PIN.
-2. Sign in with Single Sign-On (SSO)
+2. Sign in with Single Sign-on (SSO)
 SSO allows the user to authenticate to multiple systems using one identification and passcode method.
 3. Login with Multi-Factor Authentication (MFA)
 MFA requires the user to set up additional methods of identification, such as a PIN, or